Google’s search engine is technically complex.

-In that example, I was writing an in-depth response to help someone figure out a solution to a complex problem (keyword research).
+I wrote an in-depth response to help someone figure out a solution to a complex problem (keyword research).

 Google even takes website usage data into account now to determine how helpful your content is.

 That’s a bad sign!
-Google’s now able to pick up on that and determine that you weren’t a happy searcher.
+Google determines you weren’t a happy searcher.
 So maybe Google will try to find a few other results to swap out with that one to hopefully make everyone happy.

 That’s the key to ranking well in search engines.
 Give the people what they want, keep them around or coming back for more, and Google will be happier as a result.

 Let’s go back to our clogged drain example to see how this works in another context.